richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_config.md

         {
           "status": "tainted"
 ```
-- Example of setting provisoner to continue on error:
+- Example of setting provisioner to continue on error:

 ```
 provisioner "file" {